 In 2019, SGI sold SGI-DNA to GATTACA Mining, LLC.
 As part of the transaction, the Company acquired its intangible assets with resulting goodwill.
 The goodwill carries a fair value of approximately \$3.5 million.
-In connection with the Eton acquisition in November 2021, the excess of the purchase price over the fair value of the net identifiable tangible and intangible assets acquired has been assigned to goodwill at a fair value of \$11.4 million.
+In connection with the Eton acquisition in November 2021, the excess of the purchase price over the fair value of the net identifiable tangible and intangible assets acquired was assigned to goodwill at a fair value of \$11.4 million.

-The Company currently has two reporting units: Telesis Bio and Eton.
+The Company currently has one reporting unit.
+Prior to the sale of Eton, the Company had two reporting units: Telesis Bio and Eton.
 Goodwill is tested quantitatively for impairment at the reporting unit level annually in the fourth quarter, or more frequently when events or changes in circumstances indicate that the asset might be impaired.
-During the fourth quarter of 2023, the decrease to the Company's market capitalization, measured as the price of the Company's common stock multiplied by common shares outstanding, and the early repayment of \$15.0 million under the 2022 Term Loan Agreement lead the Company to conclude it was more likely than not that the fair value of one or more reporting units was below its carrying amount.
+During the fourth quarter of 2023, the decrease to the Company's market capitalization, measured as the price of the Company's common stock multiplied by common shares outstanding, and the early repayment of \$15.0 million under the 2022 Term Loan Agreement led the Company to conclude it was more likely than not that the fair value of one or more reporting units was below its carrying amount.
 A quantitative goodwill assessment was then performed for both of the Company's reporting units using a combination of techniques, including an income approach and a market-based approach.
 Based on the results of the quantitative goodwill assessment for the Eton reporting unit, the Company recorded an impairment charge of \$11.4 million to reduce that reporting unit's carrying amount of goodwill to zero.
 Based on the results of the quantitative goodwill assessment for the Telesis Bio reporting unit, there was no impairment to that reporting unit's goodwill balance of \$3.5 million as of December 31, 2023.
 Should the market value of the Company's common stock decline, additional impairment charges may be recorded in the future.
-For the three and six months ended June 30, 2024 and 2023, the Company did not record any impairment of goodwill.
+For the three and nine months ended September 30, 2024 and 2023, the Company did not record any impairment of goodwill.